Panithecracker/Rain_Model/README.md

 # Raindrops-Model
 This project aims to model rain and the dynamics of the raindrops once they land on a pond.
-I decided it was an interesting phyisical phenomena where I could exploit some of the knowledge gained thorughout my learning on stochastic processes and differential equations, making a basic computer simulated model.
+I decided it was an interesting physical phenomena where I could exploit some of the knowledge gained thorughout my learning on stochastic processes and differential equations, making a basic computer simulated model.
 # Stochastic component of the model
 # How is the rain modeled?
 First of all, I let $N(t)$ be the number of droplets that have fallen after $t$ units of time and $`\{N(t),t>=0\}`$ be a Poisson process with rate $\lambda$ droplets per unit of time.